 With Family Playlists, families send meaningful feedback to the teacher on how confident their child was teaching the concept.
 Many parents report a sense of pride in seeing their child “teach” them.
-This feedback brings the teacher inside the student’s home and provides a clearer understanding of the student as a whole child.
+This feedback brings the teacher inside the student’s home.
+It provides a clearer understanding of the student as a whole child.
 The teacher then uses the data to better meet students’ needs.

 Getting Started with Family Playlists

 Want to bring Family Playlists to your school?
-For a limited time, you can get Family Playlists and personalized professional development through PowerMyLearning’s New Family Engagement Innovators Program, supported by a 2x math.
+For a limited time, you can get Family Playlists and personalized professional development through PowerMyLearning’s New Family Engagement Innovators Program, supported by 5X match.
 Start your project today while funding lasts!

 Ready to make this the best year yet?